amethon/www/_shelf/journal-appendix.md

 ##  First Mate: Jacques Rousseau

-acques Rousseau was a man of adventure and determination, with a rugged and handsome appearance that commanded respect from those around him.
+Jacques Rousseau was a man of adventure and determination, with a rugged and handsome appearance that commanded respect from those around him.
 Standing at 6'2" with broad shoulders and a muscular build, Jacques was a formidable figure on the deck of any vessel.
 His tanned and weathered skin bore the marks of years spent at sea, with scars scattered across his body from various injuries and mishaps.
 But it was his piercing blue eyes and straight nose that truly set him apart, giving him a regal and dignified appearance.

 Jacques's short, dark hair was always styled in a neat and tidy fashion, and he kept a closely trimmed beard outlining his strong jawline.
 He was impeccably dressed in a crisp, white shirt and navy blue pants, paired with a pair of well-worn boots that had seen him through many a rough voyage.
 His tattoos, etched onto his arms and chest, told the story of his time in the merchant navy, and he always wore a small gold ring on his left hand as a reminder of his beloved wife back home.